About the Trinity River Corridor Project

 The Trinity River Corridor Project is one of the most monumental public works and economic development projects ever attempted.
 As flood protection, recreation, environmental restoration, economic development, and major transportation components converge along the Trinity River, residents and visitors from around the world will experience a new and exciting destination within the City of Dallas.

-Trinity Watershed Management is the department overseeing the Trinity River Corridor Project which began in the form it has today when the Bond Package was approved in 1998 and the second one in 2006.
+Trinity Watershed Management is the department overseeing the Trinity River Corridor Project which began in the form it has today when the Bond Program was approved in 1998 and then a later Bond Program was approved in 2006.
 Today, many project teams and interagency partners are focused on delivering five major components that make up the project: flood control, transporation, recreation, environmental stewardship, and business development.

 Map of the Trinity River Corridor Project